-US boosts European troops amid fears Russia may invade Ukraine
+US boosts troops in Europe amid fears Russia may invade Ukraine

 Moscow accuses the Ukrainian government of failing to implement an international deal to restore peace to the east - where Russian-backed rebels control swathes of territory and at least 14,000 people have been killed since 2014.

+Ukrainian Foreign Minister Dmytro Kuleba said Russia had not yet amassed enough forces to mount a full-scale invasion and that diplomacy was helping avert the threat of a Russian attack.

+Russian President Vladimir Putin is due to speak to UK Prime Minister Boris Johnson by phone on Wednesday.
+Earlier, on a visit to Ukraine, Mr Johnson accused Russia of putting a "gun to Ukraine's head".

-The new US deployments will not fight in Ukraine but will ensure the defence of US allies.
+The US troops being deployed will not fight in Ukraine but will ensure the defence of US allies.

+Of the 2,000 troops being sent from Fort Bragg, 1,700 members of the 82nd Airborne Division will be sent to Poland and the others will go to Germany.

-The deployment is in addition to the 8,500 troops the Pentagon put on alert last month to be ready to deploy to Europe if needed, the agency says.
+Their deployment is in addition to the 8,500 troops the Pentagon put on alert last month to be ready to deploy to Europe if needed.

+"It's important that we send a strong signal to Mr Putin and, frankly, to the world that Nato matters to the United States and it matters to our allies," Pentagon spokesman John Kirby told reporters.

+In another development, Spanish newspaper El Pais released what it said were confidential documents the US and Nato sent to Russia last week - including offers of talks on cutting back on nuclear weaponry and trust-building measures in exchange for reducing tensions over Ukraine.